Register Early and Save!

 More information

 To attend Junior Camp, your child must be entering into the 4th grade in the fall.
 To attend Teen Camp, your young person must be entering into the 7th grade in the fall.
-To attend Deaf Camp, your child must be entering into the 4th grade in the fall.
 To attend Crown Education Camps, your child must be entering the 8th grade in the fall.

 You can use cash, check, or credit card.
-Checks should be made payable to Mount Moriah Christian Camp.
+Checks should be made payable to Temple Baptist Church.

 The balance for each camper can be paid before you arrive at camp to expedite your time of registration.
 This can be done as a group or as an individual camper.
-If you would like to pay with a credit card before arrival, please call 865.938.8186 ext: 412.
+If you would like to pay with a credit card before arrival, please call 865.938.8182 ext: 395.
 Mention the camp you are attending and the week you will be attending so we have an accurate record of your payment.
+When paying by check please write checks out to Temple Baptist Church.

 Each camper must have an individual registration form completed.
-A $50 deposit must be turned in and accompany each camper's registration form.
 Each camper’s medical release form must also be signed by a parent or guardian.

 For groups, an approximate number of campers should be submitted to our office to ensure availability.
 Weeks will fill early, so please contact us as soon as possible.
 Completed registration forms and a $50 deposit per camper must be received at the latest one month before camp begins.
 The balance of the registration must be paid upon arrival.

-Campers will check in at the front entrance of The Crown College campus between 2 p.m. and 4 p.m on Monday.
-The college campus is located at 2307 W. Beaver Creek Dr. Powell, TN 37849.
-Anyone arriving later than 4 p.m. should notify the camp office.
-If you will arrive later than 7 p.m., please make arrangements to stop and eat before arriving.
-All times are Eastern Time.
+Campers will check in at the front entrance of the Lodge between 2 p.m. and 4 p.m on Monday.
+The camp is located at 200 Cruze Road, Powell, TN 37849.
+Anyone arriving later than 4 p.m. should notify the Camp Director, at 540.871.4078.

-Girls - Loose fitting, knee-length, athletic wear or culottes for recreation, no sun dresses, no sleeveless shirts, no tank tops and no tight-fitting shirts; no pants; knee-length skirt or dress are appropriate for evening services.
-A modest one-piece bathing suit, along with a dark t-shirt and loose fitting, knee-length, athletic wear or culottes are required for the pool and waterslide.
+Girls - Loose fitting, knee-length, athletic wear for recreation, no sun dresses, no sleeveless shirts, no tank tops and no tight-fitting shirts; no pants; knee-length skirt or dress are appropriate for evening services.
+A modest one-piece bathing suit, along with a dark t-shirt and loose fitting, knee-length, athletic wear are required for the pool and waterslide.

-Boys - Long athletic pants and t-shirt for recreation; long athletic shorts may be worn on athletic fields; no tank tops.
+Boys - Long athletic shorts and t-shirt for recreation; no tank tops.
 Long pants and a collared shirt are appropriate for evening services.
 Knee-length swim trunks and dark t-shirt are required for the pool and and water slide.

 Note for Wednesday evening service: No jeans or tennis shoes will be worn.
 Girls will wear a knee-length dress, or a skirt and nice shirt.
 Boys will wear long pants and a collared shirt.